 Like some sort of private adage, a voice says “no / recitation / no remnant,” and so casts his duty outward—to the world of ghosts among whom he moves, to the honoring of those speaking within him and without.
 There is gravity to this writing; much has been dragged through the past into the present continuous, pressured, like the sublimated lives it describes, with the threat of vaporizing:

-the people diminish the people
+the people diminish the people are diminishing

 In Brandon’s notes at the end of O Bon, he says, “…it feels more truly that ancestral spirits do not come from an ecstatic station beyond this world, but from one pulsating within it.”
 And in order to commune with those wavelengths, Brandon puts himself in every site—celebratory, traumatic, literary or memorial—where he can get to know that vibration.
 This work translates the transmissions of a dutiful receiver.
 But as he also writes, it intones with such keen attention to surfaces, but also to untangling the understory.
 Its voice bears evidence of the listener’s permeable ear and eye.
 He allows us entry to the conjoined space of mourning and celebration, life and its view through screens into other modes of life, both inside and outside language.